AaltoSciComp/scicomp-docs/triton/tut/remotedata.rst

    To install rsync on windos please refer to :doc:`this guide </scicomp/rsynconwindows>`

-Rsync is good for large files since it can restart interrupted tranfsfers.
+Rsync is good for large files since it can restart interrupted transfers.
 Use rsync for large file transfers.  ``rsync`` actually uses the ssh protocol so you can ``rsync`` from anywhere you can ``ssh`` from. ``rsync`` is installed by default on Linux and Mac terminals.
 On Windows machines we recommend using `GIT-bash
 <https://gitforwindows.org/>`__.

-While there are better places on the internet to read about rsync, it is good to try it out to sychronise a local folder on your triton's scratch.
+While there are better places on the internet to read about rsync, it is good to try it out to synchronise a local folder on your triton's scratch.
 Sometimes the issue with copying files is related to group permissions.
 This command takes care of permissions and makes sure that all your local files are identical (= same MD5 fingerprint) to